 - If you’re looking for a bit of horror, there is “Strange Aeons”, which is heavily influenced by the stories of H.P.
 Lovecraft.

 - “Mummy’s Mask” is in an Egyptian-inspired setting.
+It’s played through by Find the Path.

 - The Glass Cannon Podcast plays through the “Giantslayer” Adventure Path.